How Can You Tell If A COVID-19 Vaccine Is Working?

 How big are these trials?

 The intention is to enroll at least 30,000 volunteers per trial.
-Half will get an injection containing the vaccine candidate, and half will get an injection of an inert placebo.
+Some of the volunteers will get an injection containing the vaccine candidate, and others will get an injection of an inert placebo.
 Neither the person giving the injection nor the person getting the shot knows which is being administered.
 This is so neither party has a predetermined idea of what the outcome might be.
 Studies like this are called double-blind, placebo-controlled trials, and they are generally considered the best design to get definitive answers.

 Researchers chose enrolling 30,000 people as a target for pragmatic reasons.
 To test a vaccine, it needs to be given to enough people who will subsequently be exposed to the virus.
 But researchers didn't know for sure where the virus would be circulating when they were ready to test their vaccine.